Chronic lymphocytic leukemia: Diagnosis

-The diagnosis of CLL is based on the demonstration of an abnormal population of B lymphocytes in the blood, bone marrow, or tissues that display an unusual but characteristic pattern of molecules on the cell surface.
+The diagnosis of CLL is based on the demonstration of an abnormal population of B lymphocytes in the blood, bone marrow, or tissues that display an unusual but characteristic pattern of cell-surface molecules.
 CLL is usually first suspected by a diagnosis of lymphocytosis, an increase in a type of white blood cell, on a complete blood count test.
-This frequently is an incidental finding on a routine physician visit.
-Most often the lymphocyte count is greater than 5000 cells per microliter (μL) of blood but can be much higher.
-The presence of lymphocytosis in a person who is elderly should raise strong suspicion for CLL, and a confirmatory diagnostic test, in particular flow cytometry should be performed unless clinically unnecessary.
+This is frequently an incidental finding on a routine physician visit.
+Most often, the lymphocyte count is greater than 5000 cells per microliter (μL) of blood, but it can be much higher.
+The presence of lymphocytosis in a person who is elderly should raise a strong suspicion for CLL, and a confirmatory diagnostic test, in particular flow cytometry, should be performed unless clinically unnecessary.

 Classification

-In order to be diagnosed with CLL, the patient must have a white blood cell count greater than 5 billion cells per liter (L) (5 billion/L) of blood.
+To be diagnosed with CLL, the patient must have a white blood cell count greater than 5 billion cells per liter (L) (5 billion/L) of blood.
 If CLL-type cells are mainly found in the lymph nodes or lymphoid tissue (such as the spleen), a diagnosis of small lymphocytic lymphoma (SLL) is made.
 When these cancerous cells appear mostly in the blood, the disease is classified as CLL.